revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 <blockquote>

-Hoisting is the default behaviour of javascript where all the variable and function declarations are moved on top, irrespective of where the variables and functions are declared, they are moved on top of the scope.
+Hoisting is the default behavior of JavaScript where all the variable and function declarations are moved on top, irrespective of where the variables and functions are declared, they are moved on top of the scope.
 The scope can be both local and global.

  </blockquote>